RimunAce/respy-tech-api/readme.md

 ## 🌟 Features

 - **Multi-Provider Support:** Seamlessly connect to multiple language model providers, including OpenAI, Anthropic, Google, Mistral, Cohere, and even Custom Provider.
+- **API Key Authentication:** Secure access with API key validation, supporting both local storage and DigitalOcean Spaces for key management or any custom remote storage.
+- **Streaming and Non-Streaming Responses:** Experience real-time or batch responses from the API, with support for both streaming and non-streaming modes.
+- **Error Handling:** Robust error handling and reporting throughout the application.
+- **Model Configuration:** Flexible model configuration system allowing easy addition and management of new models.
 - **Premium and Free Models:** Setup and manage both premium and free models with flexible configuration.
-- **Streaming and Non-Streaming Responses:** Experience real-time or batch responses from the API, with support for both streaming and non-streaming modes.
 - **Per-Route Rate Limiting:** Implement specific rate limits for different API endpoints to prevent abuse and ensure fair usage.
 - **Image Input Support:** Handle image inputs for compatible models, with configurable support across all models.
-- **Health Check Endpoint:** Ensure the API is always running smoothly with a dedicated health check endpoint.
 - **Function Call Handling:** Execute specific functions based on the model's response, with support for custom function definitions.
 - **Clustering:** Enhance performance and scalability with Node.js clustering, automatically utilizing multiple CPU cores.
 - **Detailed Logging:** Comprehensive logging of requests, responses, and performance metrics using Winston and chalk for colorized output.
-- **Honeypot:** Implement a honeypot system to enhance security by detecting and handling suspicious requests.
-- **API Key Authentication:** Secure access with API key validation, supporting both local storage and DigitalOcean Spaces for key management or any custom remote storage.
 - **CORS Configuration:** Flexible CORS setup to control access from different origins.
-- **Error Handling:** Robust error handling and reporting throughout the application.
 - **Environment Configuration:** Easy configuration using environment variables for sensitive information and deployment settings.
-- **Model Configuration:** Flexible model configuration system allowing easy addition and management of new models.
 - **Request Sanitization:** Input sanitization to prevent malicious or erroneous data from affecting the system.
 - **Performance Monitoring:** Built-in performance monitoring for API requests and responses.
+- **Modular Route Structure:** Organized route handling for improved code maintainability and easier additions of new endpoints.
 - **Extensible Architecture:** Modular design allowing easy addition of new features and providers.
+- **Health Check Endpoint:** Ensure the API is always running smoothly with a dedicated health check endpoint.
+- **Honeypot:** Implement a honeypot system to enhance security by detecting and handling suspicious requests.

 Limitations:
 - You are limited to only models that supports `/v1/chat/completions` endpoint.